abgruszecki/dotfiles/rdot/.local/share/rdot/README.md

 keep a local copy of all the remote configurations so that you can easily compare them and copy-paste between them, easily push local changes to all the remote repos.

+### TODO Reuse connections
+Create a socket for the connections, why not?
+We may as well handle this on the script level, no need to rely on ssh being configured appropriately.
+In either case rdot should start by interactively sequentially connecting to the servers so that I have a chance to enter my password etc (e.g., to Aurora).

+### TODO should this also install remote programs?
+Like uv, neovim, fzf, zoxide?

+It's different functionality.
+But it'd be good to have it somewhere anyway.

 ## How does it work?
 You should have a git repo with configurations.